Other IET Awards

 Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
-You will be requested to include a brief Curriculum Vitae (CV) of no more than two pages with the online application form.
+You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.

 Armed Forces Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
-You will be requested to include a brief Curriculum Vitae (CV) of no more than two pages with the online application form.
+You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.
-The report section of the application does not need to include classified information in order for the application to be assessed.
+The report does not need to include classified information in order for the application to be assessed.

-We welcome applications from Armed Forces Technicians who are members of the United Kingdom Armed Forces.
+We welcome applications from Armed Forces Technician applications from current members of the United Kingdom Armed Forces.

-- Should you have problems accessing the online application form or downloading the endorsement statement form please could you contact firstname.lastname@example.org or +44 (0)1438 767 679.
+If you have problems downloading or accessing the online application form, please contact email@example.com or +44 (0)1438 767 679 for assistance.

 SSgt Henry Breed